 How Does a Load Balancer Work?

 Usually, the structure of load-balancing involves multiple web servers.
-If one of them gets overstressed with too much of the overall load, the requests move on to another machine to be fulfilled.
+If one of them gets overstressed with too much of the overall load, the requests move to another machine to be fulfilled.
 You can see how this decreases latency – processing lag time – because you’re essentially turning a bunch of disparate servers into one big balanced whole, like a super server (but perhaps not quite as heroic).
-The load balancer determines what servers have the most capacity to handle incoming requests.
+The load balancer determines which servers have the most capacity to handle incoming requests.

 The request for data comes in from the end-user to the router.
 (In some situations, the router itself functions as the load balancer; however, the router is not enough for a high-volume organization.)
 The request is sent from the router to the load balancer.
 The load balancer then forwards it to whichever device is most likely to fulfill the request fastest.
-That machine (server) sends the information to the load balancer, which then is transferred by the router back to the end-user.
+That machine (server) sends the information to the load balancer, which is then transferred by the router back to the end-user.